bnuhouxin/MRI_Parameter_Report/README.md

 # MRI Parameters Report for Siemens

-It is a Matlab-based gui tool to automatically report the MRI scanning parameters information.
+It is a Matlab-based toolbox to automatically report the MRI scanning parameters information.